sethvincent/dev-env-status/README.md

 Links to additional documentation and better in-app contextual information about each of the tools.

-Check the [dev-env-status-check](https://github.com/sethvincent/dev-env-status-check) for additional todos.
+Check the [dev-env-status-check](https://github.com/sethvincent/dev-env-status-check) repo for additional todos.

 ## Install